Ale-A2/CPP_Journey/Destructor_behavior.md

 * Cannot deallocate memory
 * Only non-dynamic memory members are cleaned
 * mishandle heap space
-## Why can't I deallocate memory thought my object?
+## Why can't I deallocate memory through my object?
 **You don't have access to the data member**.
 A big part of using classes if for abstraction to separate the user from how a programs works.
 We do not want them messing around with important since it can compromise the functionality of a code.
 So, to make sure the user can have manage memory even without full acesss, a destructor is provided.